nhsuk/nhsuk-frontend/packages/components/action-link/README.md

 # Action link

-To discuss or contribute to this component, visit the [GitHub issue for this component](https://github.com/nhsuk/nhsuk-frontend/issues/157).

 ## Guidance

 Find out more about the action link component and when to use it in the [NHS digital service manual](https://beta.nhs.uk/service-manual/styles-components-patterns/action-link).